Lemons, Lavender, & Laundry

 You can make your dividers as simple or as extravagant as you want.

 Next, we’ll create some dividers.
 I learned it is better to make your own dividers rather than buying them because, while page dividers are perfect when using 8 1/2 x 11 paper, the plastic sleeves are so big, they hide the dividers, which makes it hard to find what you’re looking for.
-To make the dividers, grab a manila file folder and cut off the tabbed portion by cutting the folder on the furthest crease from the tab.
-This way the tabs will stick out further than your recipes.
+To make the dividers, grab a file folder and cut the folder on the furthest crease from the tab (so the side with the tab is larger).
+This way the tabs will stick out further than your recipe binder.

 Then use a 3 hole punch to punch out holes so the dividers fit into your binder.
 Please note that you may have to trim the sides a bit so they fit into the hole-punch… and once you put the dividers into the binder, you may need to trim the bottoms as well.
 I’d rather start with too much spacing, than not enough.